rithmschool/node-express-pg-conceptual-warmup/README.md

 ### Node.js

 1. Why is it important to understand asynchronous code to be a good Node.js developer?
-1. What is the purpose of `index.js` files?
+1. Why do you commonly see files named `index.js` in Node?
-1. How do Common.js modules work?
-What is a module in Common.js?
+1. What is `module.exports`?
+1. What does the `require` function do?

 ### Express.js